-- b) A sibling is a full, half or step brother or sister, or adopted or foster children, living in the same household at the time of admission. - c) A feeder school is a primary school within the same 'cluster of schools' as a secondary school.
+b) A sibling is a full, half or step brother or sister, or adopted or foster children, living in the same household at the time of admission.

+c) A feeder school is a primarv school within the same 'cluster of schools' as a secondarv school.

-Where preferences exceed places available, priority will be given under each oversubscription category to multiple birth siblings (e.g. twins or triplets).
+category to multiple birth siblings (e.g. twins or triplets).
 If the last child to be admitted up to the Admission Number is one of a multiple birth, then the Authority will also admit the other sibling(s).

-For the oversubscription categories that include a sibling criteria (categories 4 & 7), if preferences exceed places available priority will be given to multiple birth siblings and then to those pupils who are closest in age to the sibling already at the school (ie pupil with a sibling in year 3 would have a higher priority than a pupil with a sibling in year 6).
+For the oversubscription categories that include a sibling criteria (categories 4 & 7), if preferences exceed places available priority will be given to multiple birth siblings and then to those pupils who are closest in age to the sibling already at the school (i.e. pupil with a sibling in year 3 would have a higher priority than a pupil with a sibling in year 6.
+For a secondary school admission a pupil with a sibling in year 9 would have higher priority that a pupil with a sibling in year 11).